blessed-sibanda/ansaz/book/1-introduction.md

 - Basic understanding of Rails (i.e you have done the [Rails Guides Getting Started Tutorial](https://guides.rubyonrails.org/getting_started.html))

-- A computer with at least 2GB of RAM and access to an internet connection
+- A computer with at least 2GB of RAM and access to internet connection